 Cognitive Behavioural Therapy (CBT) is the primary treatment for work-related stress and all forms of anxiety.
-We have a highly trained and experienced team of CBT therapists in London to help overcome these difficulties.
+We have a highly trained and experienced team of CBT therapists in London to help overcome these difficulties at work and home.
 Our locations in the City of London, Harley Street and Victoria, make us easily accessible across central London.
-All therapists are accredited by the British Association of Cognitive and Behavioural Psychotherapies, the gold standard for CBT standards and accreditation in the UK.
+All of our therapists are accredited by the British Association of Cognitive and Behavioural Psychotherapies, the gold standard for CBT standards and accreditation in the UK.

 Are you looking for a therapist?

 We require proactive and reactive approaches - bookending mental health strategies with our employee engagement activities, to prevent these issues arising, and providing evidence-based intervention to treat with long-term solutions.
 Here you can see employee outcome results for GPs with mental health problems or police officers with PTSD.

 A mental health strategy has to overlook references to fruit and mindfulness (not to be confused with MBCT) if it is evidence-based.